 The ability to furlough employees under the Coronavirus Job Retention Scheme has been operational since 20 April.
 Employers can apply on the Gov.uk website and use the step by step guidance to help them make their claim.
-The scheme is backdated and will apply from 1 March until the end of July on its current terms and then until October in its modified flexible form.
+The scheme is backdated and will apply from 1 March until the end of June on its current terms and then until October in its modified flexible form.
 Employers will be able to make their first claim under the new scheme from 1 July.
 From this date employers who previously claimed for periods that overlapped calendar months can no longer do this because of changes to the scheme.

 Employers access the scheme through an online portal, providing details of the affected furloughed employees and information about their earnings and any other information required (such as the employee’s NI number).
 Guidance on how to calculate 80% of employees' wages and step by step guidance on making a claim are available on the Government website and further guidance on how to calculate the 70% and 60% figures will follow.

-Employers should take the following steps to prepare to make a claim:
+Employers should take the following steps prior to making a claim:

 - Decide which employees are affected perhaps using criteria similar to redundancy selection.

-- Check communication details with employees to update them, perhaps with a list of answers to key questions such as what happens to discretionary payments, volunteering, part-time working after 1 July, working elsewhere etc.
+- Checking communication details with employees to update them, perhaps with a list of answers to key questions such as what happens to discretionary payments, volunteering, part-time working after 1 July, working elsewhere etc.

 - Calculate the amounts they are claiming from HMRC, using the Gov.uk guidance.
 To work out what amounts they are claiming employers will have to work out the total amount being paid to furloughed employees, as well as employer NI and minimum automatic enrolment employer pension contributions for all employees.

 To make a claim, employers must apply with the following information:

 - number of employees being furloughed

 - claim period (start and end date of furlough period)